10yard/dkafe/readme.md

 Motivations?
 ============
 This application was made for my own DIY Donkey Kong arcade machine as a replacement for a 60-in-1 board.
-I was looking for something more in keeping with the era (graphics are rendered at 224x256) that would look and feel relevant to the early 80's.
+I was looking to create something graphically in keeping with the era (rendering graphics at 224x256) feel relevant to the early 80's.
 Bringing together all of the Donkey Kong roms and rom hacks into one place with an incentive to play them and tools to aid progression (trainers) and .inp recording capability for score submission.
 I want something to startup quickly and be capable of running on multiple platforms (Windows, Mac, Rasp Pi, Android).

 Thanks to